Generic selectors

 How to get to the Amex Stadium at Brighton

-There is also a subsidised travel zone that is deployed in the vicinity of Brighton on a matchday, from Worthing in the west to Hampden Park and Eastbourne to the east.
-You can park at many of the stations within this area then jump on the train to the stadium.
+Additionally, there is a subsidised travel zone in the Brighton area on match days, stretching from Worthing in the west to Hampden Park and Eastbourne in the east.
+You can park at many of the stations within this zone and take a train to the stadium.
+Your travel is free, as the cost is covered by the subsidised amount included in your match ticket.

-Park and ride facilities are also in use at three sites around the city.
-These can be found at Mill Road, University of Brighton and Brighton Racecourse.
+Park-and-ride facilities are also available at three sites around the city: Mill Road, the University of Brighton, and Brighton Racecourse.
+At least one wheelchair-accessible bus serves all these sites.